elm-land/elm-land/docs/concepts/layouts.md

 Here are a few differences between a nested layout and the standard one we saw earlier in this guide:

 - __On line 18,__ you'll see the first argument of your `Layout` type holds the parent settings.
-    - In this case, our parent layout settings type is `Layouts.Sidebar.Settings`
+    - In this case, our parent layout settings type is `Layouts.Sidebar.Props`
-- __On line 26,__ we need to pass those `Layouts.Sidebar.Settings` in.
+- __On line 26,__ we need to pass those `Layouts.Sidebar.Props` in.
     - Because we are within the `layout` function, we have access to our own `settings`
     - This gives our sidebar layout access to the `user` value it expected.